themeum/kirki/readme.txt

 = 2.2.10 =

-* FIX: Issue with URLs when using Kirki embedded in a theme and not installed as a plugin.
+* FIX: Issue with URLs when using XTKirki embedded in a theme and not installed as a plugin.

 = 2.2.9 =